Münsterland murders: Edeltraud van Boxel

 The first victim was 23-year-old Edeltraud van Boxel, a street prostitute on the Industriestraße in Münster, near the former WGC petrol station.
 She was described as very short (1.47m), with dark hair and seven months pregnant.
-On the evening of her disappearance, she was dressed in a light-colored coat and knee socks, and carried a black handbag and a red umbrella.
+On the evening of her disappearance, she was dressed in a light-coloured coat and knee socks, and carried a black handbag and a red umbrella.

-According to her colleagues, she got into a white Volkswagen Beetle with a "large rear window" on Sunday, November 21, 1971, at around 8:30 PM, later stating that the car's registration number had the letter "F" and the number "8" in it.
+According to her colleagues, she got into a white Volkswagen Beetle with a "large rear window" on Sunday, 21 November 1971, at around 8:30 PM, later stating that the car's registration number had the letter "F" and the number "8" in it.
 The car was parked a little out of the way and suddenly drove away at high speeds after 20 minutes, without bringing Boxel back.
 Her umbrella was left behind.
-About an hour later, at around 9:15 PM, witnesses travelling on the Bundesstraße 54 between Nienberge and Altenberge were overtaken by a Volkswagen Beetle driving at high speeds and, according to them, there was the lifeless form of a woman tilt against the window of the passenger seat.
+About an hour later, at around 9:15 PM, witnesses travelling on the Bundesstraße 54 between Nienberge and Altenberge were overtaken by a Volkswagen Beetle driving at high speeds and, according to them, there was the lifeless form of a woman tilted against the window of the passenger seat.

 At about 11:40 PM, her body was found on a dirt road by a farmer on his way home.
 Boxel was partially undressed and placed on her stomach, and burn marks were found on her ankles from the heater in Volkswagen Beetle models of the time, confirming that she was transported by her kidnapper.
 She had been strangled, but there was no indication that she had been sexually assaulted.
 A button which was torn off from her coat and her black handbag were missing and have never been found.